 I’m finally finding my “kitchen legs” again.
-I joke that Robert’s kitchen “was built by people who hate to cook for people who hate to cook.”
+I joke that my new kitchen “was built by people who hate to cook for people who hate to cook.”
 Its poor layout, and lack of counter and storage space are really not meant for someone who loves cooking as much as I do.
-But we live in the city center where space it at a premium, so that’s how it is, and I’m slowly getting back into cooking, even if it does feel like I spend more time climbing up and down a step ladder to gather everything I need, than I do in front of the stove!
+But now I live in the city center where space it at a premium, so that’s how it is, and I’m slowly getting back into cooking, even if it does feel like I spend more time climbing up and down a step ladder to gather everything I need, than I do in front of the stove!

 One thing I love about living where I do now is that I have much better access to “exotic” ingredients, so I’m finally able to revisit recipes I’d abandoned since moving here.
 I’ve got four Asian markets within walking distance, which is fortunate since American style Chinese takeaway has not found its way to Denmark.

 I love hot & sour soup, but even in the US, it often had pork in it, so I had to make my own.
 Now with such easy access to so many Asian markets, I’ve been able to dust off my recipe…

 This is seriously easy, seriously delicious, and slimming ;-)